 By taking the time to recognize workers through an employee appreciation day, employers can show their appreciation and help to create a positive and productive workplace culture.
 Employee appreciation day is just one part of building an environment of employee engagement and satisfaction.
 Still, it's an important step that can benefit both employees and the organization.
 Ultimately, with proper measurement, organizations can better understand the impact of their efforts and make any necessary changes to foster a thriving work environment.

 To sum up, here are some final tips to consider when planning your next employee appreciation day celebration:

-There are hundreds of creative ways you can successfully celebrate employee achievement on your employees' work anniversary or staff appreciation day, and contribute to employee happiness while increasing employee retention.
+There are hundreds of creative ways to successfully celebrate employee achievement on your employees' work anniversary or staff appreciation day and contribute to employee happiness while increasing employee retention.
 What appreciation program or employee recognition program do you find most effective?
 What is your favorite employee appreciation day idea?
 These are great questions to ponder as you plan your employee appreciation strategy!

 Interested in employee appreciation day?
 Make team recognition, celebrations, and rewards fun with Matter — all inside Slack or Microsoft Teams.
 Get started for free by adding Matter to your workspace.